fsuri/Pequin-Artifact/Installation.md

 (When building on a Cloudlab controller instead of locally, the setvars.sh must be sourced manually everytime since bashrc will not be persisted across images.
 All other experiment machines will be source via the experiment scripts, so no further action is necessary there.)

-This completes all required dependencies for Basil, Tapir and TxHotstuff.
-To successfully build the binary (and run TxBFTSmart) the following additional steps are necessary:

 #### Additional prereq for BFTSmart

 First, install Java open jdk 1.11.0 in /usr/lib/jvm and export your LD_LIBRARY_Path: